-Because the Viewer is essentially small webpage, it can operate independently from other webpages or applications, and it therefore can be opened in your browser as a standalone URL.
+Because the Viewer is essentially small webpage, it can operate independently from other webpages or applications, and it therefore can be opened in your browser as a standalone link, or URL.

-If you would like to direct learners directly to one of your 3D models and don't need it to be embedded into a webpage, select Copy URL when you publish it.
+If you would like to direct learners directly to one of your 3D models and do not need it to be embedded into a webpage, select Copy Link when you publish it.
 This will generate a link that you can paste into a webpage, email, or document.

-Tip: If you're providing a link to a 3D model instead of embedding it into a webpage, you may want to publish a 2D image of the model and then hyperlink the image to the 3D model.
+Tip: If you are providing a link to a 3D model instead of embedding it into a webpage, you may want to publish a 2D image of the model and then hyperlink the image using the 3D model link.
 This is how we recommend integrating 3D models into PowerPoint, where iframes are not supported.